algirdasc/hass-components/floureon/README.md

 # Intro
-Component for controlling Floureon or other chinese-based WiFi smart thermostat
+Component for controlling Floureon or other chinese-based WiFi smart thermostat.
+Climate component will have 3 modes: "auto" (in which will used thermostat's internal schedule), "heat (which is "manual" mode) and "off".
+Also, while in "heat" mode it is possible to use preset "away".
+Changing mode to other than "heat" will set preset to "none".

 # Configuration
 Required parameters: